divaricatum/cl-faq/README.md

 This is a complicated answer.
 We start with some terminology:

-  - **Shared-library**: A program unit that can be linked or loaded into a program, which usually has a .dll extension for Windows, a .sl extension for 32-bit HP-UX, and a .so extension for all other UNIX systems.
+  - **Shared-library**: A program unit that can be linked or loaded into a program, which usually has a .dll extension for Windows, a .dylib extension for MacOSX, and an .so extension for all other UNIX systems.
 Shared libraries come in three flavors:

     1. The ACL shared library: This shared-library holds the base ACL system, and is sometimes known by the term "acldll".
-On Windows it is known as aclxxx.dll, and on UNIX it is called libaclxxx.ext where xxx is a version number and .ext is either .sl or .so.
+On Windows it is known as aclxxx.dll, and on UNIX it is called libaclxxx.ext where xxx is a version number and .ext is either .dylib or .so.

     2. System libraries: shared-libraries that are pre-linked into either the ACL shared-library or the executable that loads the